maestro-os/kern-profile/README.md

 The assumption is made that more time the CPU spends executing a function, the higher is the probability the function shows up in the callstack.

-Aggregating all the callstacks together allows to build the flamegraph.
+Aggregating all the callstacks together allows building the flamegraph.